Destructive Cyclone Idai rings 'alarm bell' on climate change: U.N. chief

 “At least one million children need urgent assistance and this number may well grow.
 We fear that whole villages have been washed away in places we have yet to reach,” Secretary-General Guterres told reporters at the United Nations.

-There were reports that $1 billion worth of infrastructure had been destroyed, he added.
+Some reports said $1 billion worth of infrastructure had been destroyed, he said.

+The storm was, Guterres said, “yet another alarm bell about the dangers of climate change”.

 While scientists say single weather events cannot be attributed to climate change, they say global warming is causing more extreme rainfall and storms, sweltering heatwaves, shrinking harvests and worsening water shortages around the world.